| |

 Notes

-The fingerless mitts are perfect for the colder weather, as they have been knit with an Aran weight yarn.
+The fingerless mitts are perfect for colder weather, as they are knitted with Aran weight yarn.

 Using knit and purl stitches, you will create an interesting design, knit flat on straight needles, with no thumb.